- A good collaboration tool has all the features necessary to enable teams to communicate efficiently and fast.

 When calls are failing to ring the desktop, make sure no network issue is interfering.
 Follow the above procedure instead of waiting for that annoying notification of another missed call.

-While some users are uninstalling the Teams app because they cannot stop simultaneous incoming calls on PC and mobile, others just look for ways to enjoy the calling functionality on their desktop.
+While some users are uninstalling the Teams app because they cannot stop simultaneous incoming calls on PC and mobile, others just look for ways to enjoy the calling functionality on their desktops.

 The ability to forward a call to a group and out of office support, or even to bring your own telephone service to Teams are just some of the reasons why more and more people make the jump to Microsoft’s collaboration platform.